FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ### Rate Of Fire Bonus

-When placed next to power generators, static artillery units gain a rate of fire bonus which can be very significant, especially when considering that a 60% reload time can be achieved, and how much cheaper 4 T3 power generators are than a T3 artillery installation.
-The reduction of a reload time can be calculated with the following scheme if a unit is fully surrounded by the same type of power generator:
+When placed next to power generators, static artillery structures gain a rate of fire bonus which can be very significant, especially when considering that a 60% reload time can be achieved and how much cheaper 4 T3 power generators are than a T3 artillery installation.

+The reduction of reload time can be calculated with the following scheme if a unit is fully surrounded by the same type of power generator:

 -   10% discount for T1 power generators.
 -   20% discount for T2 power generators/hydrocarbon power plants.